The Old FirehouseTel: 01388 602728

 St HelensTel: 01388 604163

-Staff TrainingThe surgery will be closed for staff training from 1pm Wednesday 17th January.
-We will reopen as usual at 8am on Thursday 18th January.
+Staff TrainingThe surgery will be closed for staff training from 1pm on Wednesday 27th June.
+We will reopen as usual at 8am on Thursday 28th June.

 Citzens AdviceHow can they help you? ...follow the link ----> CAB information